-- Track your baby's growth. - Count the kicks in your pregnancy (only available on the app). - Prepare for your baby's birth with checklists.
+- Track your baby's growth. - Count the kicks in your pregnancy (only available on the app).

-You can choose how to receive updates: by mobile app, website, or twice-weekly calls from MaryBeth, your virtual pregnancy coach.
+• Prepare for your baby's birth with checklists.
+You can choose how you want to receive updates: by mobile app, website, or twice-weekly calls from MaryBeth, your virtual pregnancy coach.

-When you join My Advocate, your virtual pregnancy coach, MaryBeth, will call to screen you.
+When you join My Advocate, you'll receive a screening call from MaryBeth, your virtual pregnancy coach.
 She will ask questions about your health and pregnancy to see if you could benefit from case management.
 If you want a referral for case management, please call Member Services to ask for one.
-Member Services is available at 844-405-4298 (TTY 711) Monday through Friday from 7:30 a.m. to 7:30 p.m.
-Eastern time.

-To join My Advocate, you can download the My Advocate Helps app in the App Store or the My Advocate app on Google Play, or create an account at myadvocatehelps.com.
+To join My Advocate, download the My Advocate Helps app in your app store or create an account at myadvocatehelps.com.